Which city is cheaper, Marbella or Palma de Mallorca?

 Whether you like big venues or smaller artists, Palma de Mallorca has diverse options.
 Live concerts, international DJs, and a diverse range of styles have put the island's music scene on the map.

-It's worth checking out the music scene in Marbella while you're in town.
+Marbella has become a hotbed of musicians and artists.
 Some of the best music venues include Starlite, Kitch Social Club, and Momento.

 Marbella offers an unforgettable resort vacation.
 From luxury to family-friendly, this area has plenty of resorts to choose from.
 Popular resorts in the area include Marbella Club Hotel, Puente Romano Marbella, and Don Carlos Resort and Spa.